- Reference Number: HEY-262/2023

 What causes Malignant Melanoma?

-The use of sun beds which give off artificial UV radiation are also thought to be associated with an increase in skin cancer and malignant melanoma.
+The use of sun beds that give off artificial UV radiation are also thought to be associated with an increase in skin cancer and malignant melanoma.

 What are the Symptoms of Malignant Melanoma?